Venus is the right brightest planet in the night sky. In fact, apart from the sun and moon, it is the brightest object in the sky!

 Discover how to see Venus with your telescope.

-In July 2018, Mars Came within 36 million miles (57.6 million km) of our planet, and won’t get that close again until September 2035.
+In July 2018, Mars came within 36 million miles (57.6 million km) of our planet, and won’t get that close again until September 2035.
 So, even at its closest, Mars is still 10 million miles further away than Venus is at its nearest approach.

-Venus is the closest planet to Earth.
+Venus is the closest planet to Earth (it’s also the most similar in size).

 How Long Does it Take to Get to Venus?